What We Do

 The WNMS is made up entirely of volunteers, and has been registered as a non-profit Society in BC since 1994.
 Our mission is to promote and develop all aspects of people-powered outdoor recreation in the Tumbler Ridge area.
 We design, build and maintain hiking trails, in cooperation with BC Rec Sites & Trails, BC Parks etc. – currently 30 trails, almost 100 km.
 Brushing and removal of deadfall and danger trees occurs in spring and in late summer on most trails.

-We organize three races:
+We organize two races:

 - Ridge Ramble Biathlon for the past 24 years, which in 2014 morphed into the TR Triathlon, held in spring.